s2d-olad/s2d-olad.github.io/logistics.md

 ## Workshop Logistics

-### articipate in S2D-OLAD:
+### Participate in S2D-OLAD:

 The workshop is hosted at ICLR 2021.
 As a results, to participate in the workshop, you must register for ICLR.
-Once registered, you can participate in the workshop on Friday May 7th, 2021 by following the workshop livestream (https://iclr.cc/virtual/2021/workshop/2139) starting at 8:00 AM EST.
+Once registered, you can participate in the workshop on Friday May 7th, 2021 by following the workshop livestream [ICLR S2D-OLAD](https://iclr.cc/virtual/2021/workshop/2139) starting at 8:00 AM EST.

 ### Invited Talks:

 We have 4 45 minute invited talks.
 The speakers and times are listed below.
-Go to our ICLR workshop site to see the talks (https://iclr.cc/virtual/2021/workshop/2139).
+Go to our ICLR workshop site to see the talks [ICLR S2D-OLAD](https://iclr.cc/virtual/2021/workshop/2139).
 After each talk, we will have a 15 minute live Q&A. Please post your questions to the speakers in Rocket Chat on our ICLR workshop site.

 ### Panel discussion: